Ruthhl3ss/Intune-Goodies/macOS/CIS Benchmark Remediations/readme.md

 The CIS Level 1 benchmarks are a set of basic security configurations recommended by the Center for Internet Security.
 These settings are aimed at improving security without significantly impacting functionality, making them ideal for most organizations as a baseline for security hardening.

 ### This repository includes custom implementations of these benchmarks, with slight modifications to enhance usability and compatibility across various environments.
+Implementing the scripts and configuration profiles does not mean you are compliant with the CIS (or any other) benchmark

 ## Features
 - **Customizable:** Designed to be a starting point; modify as per your organization's needs.